MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     Allow merging xform transformations on a pointcloud location to the geometry.point.P attribute.

-As mentioned, the OpScript only modify the ``P`` attribute , this mean only the ``translation`` and ``rotation`` from the ``Transform3D`` are applied.
+As mentioned, the OpScript only modify the ``P`` attribute, meaning only the ``translation`` and ``rotation`` from the ``Transform3D`` are applied.